jlumpe/geodesiclm/pythonInterface/README.txt

 Sometimes, it is also necessary to link to the gfortran library:

 f2py -c leastsq.pyf -Lpath_to_libgeodesiclm.a -lgeodesiclm  -Lpath_to_lapack -llapack -Lpath_to_blas -lblas -lgfortran

+numpy often has its own library of lapack.
+To see what is available type f2py --help-link lapack